tensorflow/datasets/README.md

 determine whether you have permission to use the dataset under the dataset's license.

-If you're a dataset owner and do not want your dataset to be included in this library, please let us know and we'll remove it.
+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this library, please get in touch through a GitHub issue.
+Thanks for your contribution to the ML community!

 If you're interested in learning more about responsible AI practices, including fairness, please see https://ai.google/education/responsible-ai-practices.